How to Plan a stress-free wedding? Tips from Wedding Photographer

 Plus the photographs and the videos will be all that you have left after your day is over.
 Cut the budget in areas where people may not even notice.
 Table favours.
 A candy table.
 A chocolate fountain!
 Are those things really necessary?

-I’m the Groom to be and my future Bride and I are looking for suppliers and getting quotes and thinking about the budget, but we are spending more on what we feel are the most important things to treasure our wedding day memories forever.
+and I was looking for suppliers and getting quotes and thinking about the budget, but we are spending more on what we feel are the most important things to treasure our wedding day memories forever.

 Before the wedding, people think about the Budget.
 I completely understand that the costs mount up and it can become so overwhelming.
 You look for places to cut the costs absolutely everywhere.